-- Questionnaires: Questionnaires for this age group are tailored to the caregiver as the primary respondent with little or no additional input from the child.
+- Questionnaires are tailored to the caregiver as the primary respondent, with optional input from the child.
 Questionnaires may include questions that make persons feel uncomfortable, anxious, angry, or sad.
 Questionnaires can also cause fatigue.
 To minimize risk, study personnel will explain that all questions are optional, and that a question can be skipped if the participant prefers not to answer.
 The platform for the questionnaires will allow participants to take a break and come back to where they left off.
-All questionnaires will be approved by the IRB prior to use. - Child anthropometry and vital signs including oximetry: Child blood pressure, heart rate, oxygen saturation, oral, axillary or skin temperature, height (length), weight, head circumference, waist circumference and skin fold thickness will be measured.
+All questionnaires will be approved by the IRB prior to use. - For participants aged 18-25 years, questionnaires are tailored to the young adult as the primary respondent with optional input from the caregiver. - For caregivers, questionnaires are tailored to the caregiver adult as the primary respondent.
+If the primary caregiver is below the age of majority, the caregiver's parent or legal guardian will be the primary respondent, with input from the minor caregiver. - Anthropometry and vital signs including pulse oximetry: Child blood pressure; heart rate; oxygen saturation; oral, axillary or skin temperature; height (length); weight; head circumference (<2 years); waist circumference; and skin fold thickness will be measured.
 These procedures have no known risk, but could make some participants feel uncomfortable.
 All examination and vital sign procedures will be performed in a private examination room, in the company of the caregiver, with trained research personnel and chaperones if needed or requested. - Home pulse oximetry.
 There are no known risks associated with use of an FDA-approved pulse oximeter sized to age of the child.
-The use of an oximeter is optional for children <5 years of age per judgment of the site investigator and caregiver. - Child electrocardiogram: The electrocardiogram procedure is optional in this age group per judgment of the site investigator and caregiver.
+The use of an oximeter is optional for children <7 years of age per judgment of the site investigator and caregiver. - The electrocardiogram procedure (ages 3 years and older) is optional for children <5 years old per judgment of the site investigator and caregiver.
 A 12-lead or 15-lead electrocardiogram will be performed based on site practice with FDA-approved equipment.
 Self-sticking pediatric size electrodes will be placed on the extremities and chest for the electrocardiogram recording and will be removed after the recording.
 The electrocardiogram will be completed in approximately 5 minutes.
 Electrocardiography is considered a minimal risk procedure.
-The adhesive on the gel electrodes may cause transient minor skin irritation. - Phlebotomy for blood collection is considered a minimal risk procedure (ages 3-5 years, maximal single phlebotomy volume 15 ml).
-Children <3 years of age will not undergo phlebotomy for Tier 2.
+The adhesive on the gel electrodes may cause transient minor skin irritation. - Phlebotomy for blood collection (ages 2 years and older) is considered a minimal risk procedure.
+For participants newborn to <72 months (ages 0-5 years), maximal single phlebotomy will be derived using a blood volume-by-weight calculation of 2 mL/kg for <5% total blood volume.
+Maximal single phlebotomy volume for ages 72 months to <10 years (6-years to under 10 years) 25 mL; maximal single phlebotomy volume for ages 10-25 years is 38 mL.
 Blood collection may be associated with minor temporary discomfort.
 There is a risk of bruising and a very small amount of bleeding associated with the blood collection.
 There is also a very small risk of infection at the site of blood collection.
 Standard of care phlebotomy procedures will be used to mitigate these risks.